Simplify Your Workday: 9 Best Workflow Automation Apps

 Image Source: trello.com

-Trello organizes your work through a visual layout.
+Trello is an automation and project management platform that organizes your work through a visual layout.
 For instance, boards act as digital workspaces, lists represent stages of progress, and cards express specific tasks.

 Your marketing team, for example, can create a board with lists for “Ideas,” “In Progress,” and “Published,” while your software team can track “Backlog,” “Development,” and “Testing.”